72% of small business owners would rather spend more money on PPC ads than on search engine optimization.

 If you read over what has already been discussed, you’ll be ahead of most people when it comes to setting up targeting on Facebook Ads.

-For Google AdWords, you’ll find that the user experience is completely different to what people will do when on Facebook.
+For Google Ads, you’ll find that the user experience is completely different to what people will do when on Facebook.

-Google AdWords uses the Google search engine to display your ads (though you can adjust this so that your ads appear on other sites too).
+Google Ads uses the Google search engine to display your ads (though you can adjust this so that your ads appear on other sites too).

-Google AdWords provides you with the chance to catch people when they’re in ‘buying mode.’
+Google Ads provides you with the chance to catch people when they’re in ‘buying mode.’

 For example, if you are a business that sells kitchens, you have a chance to place your ads at the top of the search results when people enter the search term ‘buy kitchen.’